Quansight/Quansight-website/apps/labs/posts/limited_api_numpy.md

 ### 1. Hasta la vista, static types

 NumPy defines a lot of Python types in C. Traditionally these are static types: a giant `PyTypeObject` struct filled in field by field at compile time and shared by the whole process.
-"Why are you the way you are, `PyTypeObject`?!"
+"Why are you the way that you are, `PyTypeObject`?!"
 (CPython's Toby.)
 The Limited API hides that struct's layout, so static types are out.
 Instead, you describe the type with a spec and let CPython build it at runtime as a heap type (simplified example):

 ```c
 /* Before: a static type, laid out field by field */